In-depth reviews

 The French-built electric motor – which differs from the motor found in the Nissan Ariya – is also free from any rare earth materials, which along with the 20kg of recycled materials found in every Megane, helps towards reducing its environmental impact.

-The 60kWh battery offers an official range figure of up to 280 miles on a full charge.
-Fast-charging at up to 130kW means a top-up from 15-80% can be achieved in half an hour.
+Fast charging at up to 130kW means a top-up from 15-80% can be achieved in half an hour.
 A full charge from a 7.4kW wallbox takes just over nine hours, which can be reduced to just over six hours using an 11kW three-phase power source.
-Depending on your electricity tariff, a full charge at home could cost less than £10.
+Unlike quite a few rivals, the Megane E-Tech also comes with support for 22kWh AC charging as standard.
+While this isn’t as quick as DC rapid charging, public AC chargers tend to be quite a bit cheaper, so it could suit some buyers who are parking for a while anyway.
+Depending on your electricity tariff, a full charge at home should cost less than £10.
 There’s no VED (road tax) to pay and company-car drivers will pay a minimal rate of Benefit-in-Kind tax.

 The Renault Megane E-Tech Electric gets a five-year/100,000-mile warranty with no mileage constraints in the first two years.
 That’s more generous than the ID.3’s aftersales cover.
-We’d also expect an eight-year/100,000-mile battery warranty like the one you get with the Renault ZOE, which covers you if the battery capacity drops below 70% in those limits.
+There’s also an eight-year/100,000-mile battery warranty like the one you get with the Renault ZOE, which covers you if the battery capacity drops below 70% in those limits.

 Electric motor, drive & performance